gooftroop/treehouse/README.md

 ## Deployment

 Axon requires only a configuration object and an app-specific router.
-Due to it's OOD, any method can be overridden.
+Any method can be overridden.
 Remember, if you override a method in Axon, you must call `super.<method name>`.

 A basic example of consuming Axon: